-Instead of thinking of SEO gains when it comes to guest blogging, you should use this marketing strategy for relationship building and increasing exposure for your blog.
+Anyhow, instead of thinking of SEO gains when it comes to guest blogging, what you should consider is using this marketing strategy for relationship building and increasing exposure to your blog.

 Just think, exposure can help you boost your blog traffic anyway, and that’s what you want, right?